Imperfection is perfection.

 Let’s take the concept of kintsugi.
 Kintsugi is the Japanese art of putting back together broken pieces of pottery with gold.

 The idea is to create something stronger and more beautiful than the original.
-When we embrace all of our scars and wounds, we create opportunity for healing.
+When we embrace all of our scars and wounds, we create opportunity for integrating and making making ourselves whole.

 If we apply this to real life situations, embracing all parts of ourselves can lead to something more resilient, beautiful, and relatable.